paugier/mercurial-book/en/scaling.rst

   $ hg clone --config format.generaldelta=1 --pull project-source project-generaldelta

 The generated *project-generaldelta* repository will use generaldelta and be more efficient for storing very branchy history.

+After you've done this, you will want to copy over the .hg/hgrc file and then move project-source out of the way and rename project-generaldelta to project-source.